• Skip to primary navigation

 Green leaf lettuce and escarole differ in various ways.

-The former's leaves are broad, vibrant green and soft.
+The former's leaves are broad, bright green and soft.
 They offer a delicate, crisp bite.

-Escarole's, however, have a pale green hue and are more robust and sturdy.
+Escarole's, however, have a pale green hue and are more strong and sturdy.

 Plus, their taste is slightly bitter.

-Green leaf's classic leafy look garnishes platters and serves as a bed for toppings.
+Green leaf's classic leafy look garnishes platters and is a bed for toppings.

 Escarole, though, stands out with its curly leaves and unique appearance.